malaman/python3-interview-questions/README.md

 * What is the decorators in Python?
 * What are absolute and explicit relative imports in Python3?
 * What is the simplest way to merge two dicts in Python3?
+* Is it possible to compare string and int in Python3?

 <a name="nerd-questions"></a>
 ### Nerd questions